-Equipment with a current per-unit FMV of \$5,000 or more may be disposed in the following order of preference:
+Equipment with a current per-unit fair market value of \$5,000 or more may be disposed in the following order of preference:

 - 1. Traded in or sold with proceeds used to offset the cost of replacement equipment (i.e. the replacement equipment will be used in the same program/for the same program activities as the original equipment). - 2.
 Retained and used in other activities currently or previously supported under an award from the same federal awarding agency which funded the original program or project.
-For example: - HS (FEMA) project to another HS (FEMA) project - HS project to FEMA disaster project - VA (DOJ) project to WF (DOJ) project - 3.
-Transferred to another agency to be used for original eligible activities. - 4.
-Retained and used in other activities not currently or previously supported by the same awarding agency (may result in a refund owed to the PSO).
+For example: - HS (FEMA) project to another HS (FEMA) project. - HS project to FEMA disaster project - VA (DOJ) project to WF (DOJ) project - 3.
+Retained and used in other activities currently or previously supported under a different federal awarding agency.
+For example: - HS (FEMA) project to a JAG (DOJ) project - 4.
+Retained and used in other activities not currently or previously supported under a federal award; will result in the PSO entitled to a portion of the FMV.
 For example: - VA (federal funds) to SF (state funds) - HS (federal funds) to general agency use - 5.
-Sold; will result in the PSO entitled to a portion of the proceeds. - PSO grantees requesting to dispose of equipment with a current per unit FMV of \$5,000 or more should complete the Disposition Request Form located at: https://fs3.formsite.com/OOG_HSGD/EquipmentDisposition/index.
-The Equipment

-- Disposition Form is also used by grantees to notify the PSO of the loss, destruction, or theft of grant-funded equipment. - Disposing of equipment by transferring to other programs (either transferring to another agency or retaining and using the equipment in other activities) implies the item is no longer necessary within the original grant program.
-As a result, the PSO may not consider funding requests for similar equipment purchases from a grantee who has transferred equipment in this manner.
-Grantees should consider the typical useful life of the equipment prior to transferring it. - If an item is traded-in or sold and the proceeds are used to off-set the cost of replacement equipment, the equipment inventory list must be updated to include the replacement equipment.
-The percent of federal participation for the new item is calculated by dividing the trade-in value or sale price of the original item by the total cost of the replacement item.
-For example, if the FMV of a vehicle is \$6,000 and the replacement vehicle costs \$45,000, the % of federal participation would be 13% (Note: this may vary depending on if the difference is also paid with federal grant funds). - Replacement equipment must serve the same function as the original equipment and be of the same nature or character, although not necessarily of the same grade or quality.
-Purchase of replacement equipment must take place soon enough after the sale of the property to show that the sale and the purchase are related.
-If the property is traded in, the value credited for the property must be related to its FMV. - The PSO may require an agency to take other disposition actions.
-For example, if an agency wishes to sell an item and the proceeds will not be used to off-set the cost of replacement equipment (i.e. refund owed to the PSO), the PSO may direct the agency to transfer the equipment to another agency that is able to use the item for its original purpose. - In the event a grantee is indemnified, reimbursed, or otherwise compensated for any loss of, destruction of, or damage to grant-funded equipment, the grantee must use the proceeds to repair or replace the equipment. - If required, or if additional assistance is needed, grantees should contact the PSO for further instructions prior to disposing of equipment.
+Sold; will result in the PSO entitled to a portion of the proceeds. - PSO grantees requesting to dispose of equipment should complete the Disposition Request Form located at: https://fs3.formsite.com/OOG_HSGD/EqDisp/index.html. - The date of disposition and method of disposal (i.e. destroyed, traded, sold, etc.) and fair market value or sale price should be annotated on the inventory log. - Methods used to determine fair market value must be documented, kept on file, and made available upon request. - If required, or if additional assistance is needed, grantees should contact the PSO for further instructions prior to disposing of equipment. - If an item is traded-in or sold and the proceeds are used to off-set the cost of replacement equipment, the equipment inventory list must also be updated to include the replacement equipment.
+The percent of federal participation for the new item would be calculated by dividing the trade-in value or sale price of the original item by the total cost of the replacement item.
+For example, if the FMV of a vehicle is \$6,000 and the replacement vehicle costs \$45,000, the % of federal participation would be 13% (Note: this may vary depending on if the difference is also paid with federal grant funds).